argonautproject/scheduling/source/pages/patient-scheduling.md

 This step is the key transaction for this scheduling Use case.
 It asks the questions: when to book?
 It is dynamic and complex because of multiple dependencies.<!--(In contrast, a discovery operation - which is out of scope for this version - asks the question: what Service(/specialty/provider) to book?)-->

-{% include img.html img="diagrams/Slide30.png" caption="Figure:  Appointment Availability Discovery and Search" %}
+{% include img.html img="diagrams/Slide30.png" caption="Appointment Availability Discovery and Search" %}

 Based on the set of input parameters supplied by the Client, the Server determines which schedulable "assets" are needed for the visit and returns a set of possible Appointment times where all required assets are available.
 The scope of this guide is limited to the available appointments based on the following "simple" inputs: